Thiethylperazine

 Thiethylperazine (Torecan, Norzine) is an antiemetic of the phenothiazine class.
 It is an antagonist of dopamine receptors (DRD1, DRD2, DRD4) as well as of 5-HT2A, 5-HT2C receptors, mAChRs (1 through 5), α1 adrenergic receptor and H1 receptor.

 Thiethylperazine activates the transport protein ABCC1 that clears beta-amyloid from brains of mice.

 Pharmacokinetics

 Distribution

-This drug is highly lipofilic and it binds with membranes and serum proteins (over 85%).
+Thiethylperazine is highly lipofilic and it binds with membranes and serum proteins (over 85%).
 It accumulates in organs with high blood flow and penetrates the placenta.
 It cannot be removed with dialysis.

 Metabolism

-It is mainly metabolised in the liver and only 3% is eliminated unchanged.
-Torecan's half-life is 12 h.
+It is mainly metabolized in the liver and only 3% is eliminated unchanged.
+Thiethylperazine's half-life is 12 h.

 Teratogenicity

 In toxic doses above the terapeutic window, it increases the rate of cleft palate occurrence.

-Antypsychotic activity
+Antipsychotic activity

-Theithylperazine may possess antypsychotic activity due to the antagonism of 5-HT2 and D2 receptors.
-Because of this, it would not cause extrapyramidal symptoms.
-Nevertheless, it was never marketed as such drug.
+Theithylperazine may possess antipsychotic activity due to the antagonism of 5-HT2 and D2 receptors.
+It can cause extrapyramidal symptoms.
+Nevertheless, it was never marketed as an antipsychotic.

 One cause of acute dystonia occurred in a 19-year-old male patient after discontinuation of this drug.